wplam107/csc-101-cith-spring-2024/resources/additional_resources.md

 ## Language Resources:

 - [Code Academy C++ Course](https://www.codecademy.com/learn/learn-c-plus-plus) - Again, you have to sign up but it's free if you don't care about some certificate.
 Most online coding courses are about the same.
-- [Cal Tech's CS11 Course - Section on compiling C++ code](http://courses.cms.caltech.edu/cs11/material/cpp/mike/misc/compiling_c++.html) - After learning how to write in C++ I would suggest to learn how to make you code machine readable which means we need to compile the code to machine language.
+- [Cal Tech's CS11 Course: Section on compiling C++ code](http://courses.cms.caltech.edu/cs11/material/cpp/mike/misc/compiling_c++.html) - After learning how to write in C++ I would suggest to learn how to make you code machine readable which means we need to compile the code to machine language.